Everyone wants to be happy.

 However, making such comparisons also has its dark side.
 It can lead to jealousy, unhappiness and not being content with what you have.

-This is one reason why Facebook has been scientifically shown to make people unhappy.
 Seeing and comparing yourself with what others have or are doing can make you feel inferior with your life or what you have accomplished.

 Other studies likewise show that comparing oneself with others leads of envy, reduced self-esteem and confidence.
 At times, even depression.